shubhamdhatrak/st-emailverification-usecase/README.md

 # Email verification use-case with SPA + API (Auth0)

 This sample app demonstrates some of the Auth0 related use-cases for SPA + API application.
 Client application is developed using Angular CLI 8 and integrated with [Auth0 Angular SDK](https://github.com/auth0/auth0-angular)  for authentication.
+Backend application is developed with Java 11 and integerated with Spring Security.

 This sample demonstrates the following use cases: